hypnaceae/CharacterGenerator/readme.txt

-CharGenExplorer is an excercise in object-oriented programming.
+CharacterGenerator is an excercise in object-oriented programming.
 It is a text-based character generator, in the vein of the same in Dwarf Fortress.

 Usage: navigate to this directory in your terminal emulator of choice and enter `python CharGenExplorer.py`